Big Sky Trip Highlights

 Day 12: It’s time to go home!

 Exchanging hugs with your friends, you’ll depart from Bozeman-Yellowstone International Airport knowing that you’ve had a ton of fun and accomplished great things as an Alpengirl and will be a part of our fantastic community for life.
 See you next summer!

 PLEASE NOTE: Alpengirl reserves the right to cancel or alter any aspect of a program, before or during the session, including program itinerary, activities, or location for reasons including but not limited to weather, environment, logistics, or health hazards.
 If itinerary changes occur, we will substitute comparable alternatives, if possible.
 If there are significant itinerary changes, parents will be notified by email.

 Eight nights are spent in tents in public “front country” campgrounds where we have pre-assigned campsites with neighbors and campground hosts nearby, running potable water, and private outhouses or flushing toilets.

-Three nights are spent in tents in wilderness “back country” areas where we will purify our water before drinking and learn and practice basic Leave No Trace camping skills such as how to select a campsite, how to go to the bathroom, and how to keep clean outdoors.
+Three nights are spent in tents in wilderness “backcountry” areas where we will purify our water before drinking and learn to practice basic Leave No Trace camping skills such as how to select a campsite, how to go to the bathroom, and how to keep clean outdoors.

 Why Choose This Trip

-Our longest running camp itinerary at Alpengirl - it's where Alpengirl started and we really have it nailed down with all the best activities and locations!
-This Majestic Big Sky Camp is a perfect introduction to the outdoors for girls of all experience levels.
-We pack a ton of fun activities into a short period of time and are constantly on the move, allowing girls to get a real sense of what an adventurous outdoor lifestyle is like.
-Many of our returning Alpengirls started with this session, and for many more, it was where they fell in love with nature and outdoor activities in the first place.
-Limited to 12 girls in the group.
+This trip is our longest running camp itinerary at Alpengirl – it’s where Alpengirl started, and we have it nailed down!
+This Majestic Big Sky Camp is a perfect introduction to the outdoors for campers of all experience levels.
+We pack a ton of fun activities into a short period of time and are constantly on the move, allowing campers to get a real sense of what an adventurous, outdoor lifestyle is all about.
+Many of our returning Alpengirls started with this session, and for many more, it was where they fell in love with nature.
+Limited to 12 campers in the group.